 We regularly have openings for one year Farmer Teacher positions in our Visiting Schools Program and Summer Staff positions for our Summer Camp programs.
-To express interest in being notified when openings arise, please send us your contact information using this online form.
-Jobs are also frequently posted on social media, so we encourage you to like our Facebook page and check our website often.
+Jobs are frequently posted on social media, so we encourage you to like our Facebook page and check our website often.

 We serve diverse communities of students and we are striving to develop a staff that reflects that.
 We encourage all qualified candidates to apply to our open positions.